 Looking for a unique gift?
 How about naming a shelter ($7500), a small bridge ($5000), bench ($250 or $500), or picnic table ($600) in honor or memory of a special someone?
 Would the hard-to-buy-for person who has everything appreciate an annual or lifetime trail membership?
 Trail memberships which renew in January qualify for any matching donation.

 Donations can be made on or before midnight on the Day of the Giving on this website via PayPal or by mailing or delivering a check to RVTA at Northwest Bank, 301 Broad Street, New Bethlehem, PA 16242.

-For your convenience, donations can also be delivered on or before the Day of Giving to other donation locations participating in the annual Redbank Valley Day of Giving: Redbank Valley Community Center, or Redbank Valley Public Library in New Bethlehem by their closing hours or to First Commonwealth Bank at 223 Main Street in Brookville, PA 15825 by 5 PM.
+For your convenience, donations can also be delivered on or before the Day of Giving to other donation locations participating in the annual Redbank Valley Day of Giving: Redbank Valley Community Center, or Redbank Valley Public Library in New Bethlehem by their closing hours or to First Commonwealth Bank at 223 Main Street in Brookville, PA 15825 by 5 PM on July 9th.
 Every donation is appreciated!